 With maps in hand, Tim set off on his skis (and me in my snowshoes) on an epic hut-to-hut Wine Ski Safari that surrounded us with the dazzling peaks of Italy’s Dolomites.
 The area is so bewitching that the movie Cliffhanger was filmed around this part of Northern Italy.
 As I snowshoed up to each hut as Tim would come easily swooshing down the piste on his skis, my breath was taken away from the 360° panoramas of saw-toothed mountain ranges.

 Aside from the jaw-dropping views of the area’s vertiginous crags, ledges, pinnacles and plateaus, this part of Italy has over 3000 years of wine growing history and is the oldest German speaking wine growing area.
 Barely making up 1% of Italy’s total wine production, the 5300 hectares of vineyards are also the country’s smallest wine growing area.
 Alto Adige still boasts some 160 wineries and produces around 40 million bottles each year.

-You can also go on a gourmet ski safari, working your way around to 14 huts where 14 Michelin-starred chefs created finger foods and carefully selected an Alto Adige wine to pair with it.
+You can also go on a gourmet ski safari, working your way around to 13 huts where 13 Michelin-starred and award-winning chefs create dishes and carefully select an Alto Adige wine to pair with it available with different chefs and menus each ski season.
 My favorites of the few I got to try were the croissants at Utia de Bioch by Chef Norbert Niederkoffer, a two Michelin-starred chef from St. Hubertus in San Cassiano and the bean soup at Utia l Tabla by Chef Arturo Spicocchi, a one Michelin-star chef from La Stua de Michil in Corvara.

 Know Before You Go

-- Slope Food is €12 per tasting with a wine pairing included.
-The Slope Food Card is also available for €30 per person and allows you to taste Slope Food at 3 huts.
+- The A Taste for Skiing Card is also available for €50 per person and allows you to taste food at 4 huts.